jdbalistreri/PluggedIn/README.md

 - [ ] Send messages to other users
 - [ ] Search for users by name
 - [ ] Search for users by company
-- [ ] Users receive notifications for messages and invitations to connect

 ## Design Docs
 * [View Wireframes][views]